The 2010 Global Game Jam comes to Boston, Jan 29-31, 2010!

 At GAMBIT's booth (Business Centre, Booth R113) GCA visitors will be able to preview three exciting new games developed by GAMBIT's Singapore lab.
 A public beta of the first of these, Snap Escape, is being launched at the convention and can now be played on Facebook.

-Snap Escape is a fun and interpretative social game on Facebook that revolves around inter-complementary player experiences.
+Snap Escape Snap Escape is a fun and interpretative social game on Facebook that revolves around inter-complementary player experiences.
 Players upload photographs to grant cavemen elemental powers to keep their friends from being devoured by Mr. T-Rex, then contribute to others' powers by voting on their photographs while earning time bonuses for themselves.
 Snap Escape is developed by the creators of Picopoke, 2009 Independent Games Festival Mobile Finalist: Next Great Mobile Game, and is currently available for playing at http://apps.facebook.com/snapescape.
-For more about Snap Escape, please see http://gambit.mit.edu/loadgame/snapescape.php.
+For more about Snap Escape, please see https://gambit.mit.edu/loadgame/snapescape.php.

 Snap Escape